-Cal Grant A-This state grant for California residents is based on financial need and academic performance, and new awards for 2017-2018 are scheduled to be \$8,056.
+Cal Grant A-This state grant for California residents is based on financial need and academic performance, and new awards for 2018-2019 are scheduled to be \$9,084.
 Students may renew this grant if they demonstrate satisfactory academic progress, continue to demonstrate financial need, and meet income and asset guidelines as determined by the State of California.

-Cal Grant B-This state grant for California residents ranges from \$1,670 to \$9,726.
-The award is intended to assist economically disadvantaged families.
+Cal Grant B-This state grant for California residents ranges from \$1,672 to \$10,756.
+The award is intended to assist economically disadvantaged students.